beme248/datatrove/examples/multilingual/README.md

 ### Install conda

-Since launching Slurm jobs in a container environment [isn't supported at the moment](https://confluence.cscs.ch/pages/viewpage.action?pageId=776306695#UsingContainerImagesonClariden(ContainerEngine)-Usingcontainerizedenvironmentsinbatchscripts), we will use `conda` to launch our preprocessing pipeline.

 Follow [Quick command line install](https://docs.anaconda.com/free/miniconda/#quick-command-line-install) tutorial for Linux to set up `conda` under your user on the cluster.

 Restart your shell after running `~/miniconda3/bin/conda init bash` to be able to use `conda`.